-Living through the COVID-19 pandemic has taken a toll on everyone’s stress-levels, anxiety, depression and fear.
-Gratitude is a great aid to reducing these feelings.
+Living through the COVID-19 pandemic has taken a toll on everyone’s stress levels, anxiety, depression and fear.
+Gratitude is a great aid in reducing these feelings.

 Many of us only talk about what we’re thankful for when we’re sitting around the table at Thanksgiving.
 But focusing on what we’re grateful for isn’t just a silly holiday cliché.
 It can actually increase your quality of life.

 - Improves immune system: According to the American Heart Association, the practice of gratitude can improve your immune function.
 Immune health is always important, but since those with a compromised immune system are at a higher risk of having complications with COVID-19, it’s more important than ever.

 - Better sleep: According to a 2011 study published in Applied Psychology: Health and Well-Being, spending 15 minutes a day journaling about what you’re grateful for before bed can help you sleep better and longer.

 - Improves mental health: Participating in exercises like the “Three good things” method allows you to reflect on three good moments that happened during the day, which can lessen depression and increase overall happiness.

 - Happiness that is long-lasting: The happiness that comes from participating in moments of gratitude produces long-lasting happiness.
 We all know the serotonin boost that comes from eating our favorite treat, but gratitude elicits a boost that isn’t based on immediate gratification.
 And thus, has a longer-lasting effect.

 - Enhances empathy and reduces aggression: According to Psychology Today, those who rank higher on a gratitude scale were less likely to retaliate against others.
 People who practiced gratitude also show more sensitivity and empathy towards others.